 1. Rinse the dried fruit in a sieve under cold running water to ensure there is no grit left in it.
 If your fruit is candied, there is no need to do this.
 Leave to drain.

-2. Once fruit is drained of excess water place in a mixing bowl and add the alcohol to it.
+2. Once the fruit is drained of excess water place it in a mixing bowl and add the alcohol to it.
 Mix through.
-Cover and leave in fridge to macerate at least 24 hours.
+Cover and leave in the fridge to macerate for at least 24 hours.

 3. Bring milk to a boil in a small saucepan and pour over sago and mix through thoroughly to ensure none of your sago clumps together.
 Cover and refrigerate overnight.

-6. Pour enough water into a large heavy based pan to come ½ way up side of the pudding basin, bring to boil and lower pudding into water.
-Cover and simmer for four hours checking every 30-45 minutes to make sure the water level stays at the half way mark on the basin.
+6. Pour enough water into a large heavy-based pan to come ½ way up the side of the pudding basin, bring to boil and lower pudding into water.
+Cover and simmer for four hours checking every 30-45 minutes to make sure the water level stays at the halfway mark on the basin.
 If water has evaporated add some more to the pan.
 Re-steam for two hours prior to serving.